 The department has particularly close links with BAE Systems, Bentley, British Airways, Ford Motor Company, Jaguar Land Rover, JCB, MIRA, Perkins Caterpillar, Rolls-Royce and many tier-one automotive suppliers.
 With an average starting salary of £30,000* (Graduate Outcomes Survey, 20-21 graduates) many of our graduates go on to hold senior positions in major companies.

 *Average salary 15 months post-graduation – UK-domiciled, first-degree students completing Aeronautical Engineering and Automotive Engineering degrees.

 Design, build and race a Formula Student car

 The department supports a team to design, build and race a Formula Student car.
 All students can join the Loughborough Formula Student Team, working in their spare time.
 If you choose to study the MEng in Automotive Engineering, you can participate in a project which involves the research and development of a Formula Student car as part of your studies.
 Students can also focus on the car within selected further modules.

 Vehicle testing weeks

-As part of the course, Aeronautical Engineering students gain experience of testing and flight procedures by undertaking a flight test course, which includes up to four flights in an aircraft equipped as a flying laboratory.
+As part of the course, Aeronautical Engineering students gain experience in testing and flight procedures by undertaking a flight test course, which includes up to four flights in an aircraft equipped with a flying laboratory.